Categories: Herbs & Spices

 From The Food Lover's Companion, Fourth edition by Sharon Tyler Herbst and Ron Herbst.
 Copyright © 2007, 2001, 1995, 1990 by Barron's Educational Series, Inc.

 - Savory Bread Pudding with Sausage and Mushrooms

 - Savory Breakfast Casserole with a Trio of Toppings: Mushroom and Onion Jam, Tomato and Pesto and Avocado Black Bean Salsa

-- Savory Mushroom and Bacon Bread Pudding
+- Savory Goat Cheese and Tomato Bread Pudding